SebasttianDaza/searchMovie/README.md

 - Movie Poster
 - Name of a movie
 - Revealing facts about the movie
+- Using LocalStorage to save the movies that the user has already seen
+- Using Web Components to create the interface
 - Of course series data

 ❤️❤️❤️❤️